Adrienne Simpson

 Adrienne Marie Chilton (26 November 1943 – 4 December 2010) was a New Zealand broadcaster, historian, musicologist and writer.
 Her works focused on biographies, cricket, music, popular culture and social commentary.
-She was a professor of general musicalship and musical history at the Guildhall School of Music and Drama for 18 years.
+She was a professor of general musicianship and musical history at the Guildhall School of Music and Drama for 18 years.
 Simpson regularly broadcast for the BBC and Radio New Zealand and was a research fellow at both the National Library of New Zealand and her first alma mater, the Victoria University of Wellington.

 Early life

 Born in Wellington, New Zealand on 26 November 1943, Simpson was brought up in an engineering family in Kelburn.
 She attended Wellington Girls' College, and graduated with a post-graduate Master of Arts degree in music history from the Victoria University of Wellington in 1964.
 Simpson relocated to the United Kingdom in 1965 and graduated from King's College London with a Master of Music title under Thurston Dart in 1966.
 She received a grant from the British Council to go Charles University in Prague and study Czech music.